Join us for Grounded ‘Live’ this autumn and winter

 Our mentoring team work with farmers to build productive soil by increasing organic matter.
 The increase can then be used to generate carbon credits which you can retain or sell for additional revenue.

 We work with Agricarbon to measure increases in soil carbon.
 Agricarbon base their measurements on physical samples from your farm.
-Samples are completed at a depth to meet the demands of higher quality verification schemes.
+Samples are completed to a depth of up to 60cm to meet the demands of higher quality verification schemes.

 This means the credits can attract a higher premium than those generated in other schemes.